Supreme Court of Newfoundland and Labrador

 The Supreme Court of Newfoundland and Labrador is the superior court for the Canadian province of Newfoundland and Labrador.
 The Supreme Court has jurisdiction to hear appeals in both criminal and civil matters from the Provincial Court and designated boards and administrative tribunals.
 The court also hear serious criminal cases in the first instances, matters of probate, and family law matters.

 The Supreme Court consists of 29 judicial seats including the position of Chief Justice.
 Of the current justices, 4 sit with supernumerary status.

 About the Court

 South facade of the St. John's Court House.

 The Court is composed of the General Division and Family Division, and has the authority to hear a wide range of cases including civil and criminal matters, matters of estates and guardianship, and family matters.
 The Court has the authority to hear appeals of specific matters not under jurisdiction of the province's appellate court.
+The creation of a Supreme Court took place in 1730, before the Colony was granted a legislative assembly.

 The Court is located in six regions of the province: Corner Brook (3 justices), Gander (1 justice), Grand Bank (1 justice), Grand Falls-Windsor (1 justice), Happy Valley-Goose Bay (1 justice), and St. John's (18 justices).